Looking for the best fall vacations in US this year?

 One of the things we listed on our own bucket list of family ideas is to go hiking in the snow during summer in Crater Lake National Park.

-But Crater Lake is not only limited to Summer months, it would also be a great destination to visit in the Fall.
+But Crater Lake is not only limited to Summer months, it would also be a great destination to see the stunning fall foliage.

-There, you can explore old-growth forests and come across some wildlife that the forest shelters while taking in the incredible view in this Oregan National Park.
+There, you can explore old-growth forests and come across some wildlife that the forest shelters while taking in the incredible view in this Oregon National Park.

 11. Yellowstone National Park